 Principaux dossiers

-• Advising the associated/connected parties of a company in administration on an investigation by the Pensions Regulator that steps in the lead up to its insolvency and subsequent restructuring may have materially impacted the scheme in a detrimental manner.
-The firm advised the associated/connected parties on a more than eighteen month request for information from the Pensions Regulator into the restructuring to tight deadlines, as well as putting forward a detailed rescue proposal.
+- Advise the associated / connected parties of a company in administration on an investigation by the Pensions Regulator into whether steps in the lead up to its insolvency and subsequent restructuring materially impacted the scheme in a detrimental manner.

 Mayer Brown International LLP